 The investor compensation scheme is available to private investors.
 Small enterprises that are permitted to publish a summary balance sheet are also eligible.
 There are specific exceptions, however.

-Specific individuals and firms are not eligible for investor compensation.
-They are:
+Certain persons and entities are not eligible for investor compensation.
+These are:

 - Professional market players and investors such as banks, insurers, pension funds and government bodies.